What do you want your LEGACY to be?

 The CVVIM Legacy Society is comprised of individuals who have made a decision to include CVVIM in their will or estate plans.
-Members are invited to annual information updates on the Clinic, receive free or discounted tickets to selected events, and annual recognition events not open to other donors or the public.
+Members are invited to annual information updates on the Health Center, receive free or discounted tickets to selected events, and annual recognition events not open to other donors or the public.
 Membership in the Society starts with telling us of your intent to leave a legacy gift and may be anonymous or not.
 To learn more about joining the CVVIM Legacy Society, please contact Doug J. Morin, Executive Director, at (760) 625-0760.

-"As a board member of CVVIM, I’ve witnessed firsthand that this clinic is committed to providing quality health care for those who need it most.
+"As a board member of CVVIM, I’ve witnessed firsthand that this Health Center is committed to providing quality health care for those who need it most.
 That’s why I’ve decided to make my own long-term commitment by including CVVIM in my estate plans.
 As a young professional, I don’t have a lot of extra resources to immediately donate as much as I’d like to all those charitable causes important to me.
 But by naming CVVIM as one of my living trust beneficiaries, I can be assured that part of my future legacy will go towards sustaining the health of my Coachella Valley community.”
 Ross L. Hollenkamp, Esq. is a CVVIM Board Member and general practice attorney in Palm Springs.

 Ways to make a future gift: